The Best Ways to Sleep on a Plane

 Try out these sleeping hacks to get the best sleep on a plane!

-What other tips for sleeping on a plane have you discovered?
+Do you have tips for how to sleep on a plane?
 Let us know in the comment section!

 If you get delayed and have to sleep in the airport, remember that you have rights.
-Claim your compensation from the airline you are using.
-Is it e.g. Norwegian, you can read more about norwegian claim here.
+Claim your compensation from the airline that has left you stranded.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to a much as $700 in compensation if your flight was delayed, canceled, or overbooked within the last three years.